 Vegetables - I like to use a variety of colorful veggies for pasta salad.
 Since it's summer right now I included cucumber, tomatoes, and zucchini, but don't be afraid to experiment.
 We also love chopped carrots, sliced radishes, jicama, and green onion.
 In fall and winter, roasted vegetables add a nice twist.
 Try it with squash, beets, and broccoli or cauliflower.

 Vegan Cheese - Violife's Just Like Parm is wonderful in this salad.
-For an oil-free option this Vegan Almond Feta is fantastic!
+For an oil-free option I highly recommend my Vegan Almond Feta recipe!
 It's crumbly, tangy, and salty, and adds an extra bit of umami and richness that takes the pasta salad up a notch.

 See recipe card below for quantities and full instructions.

 Making pasta salad is as easy as boiling water and chopping a few veggies.

 - Cook pasta according to package directions.
 While the pasta cooks, wash and chop the veggies.
 Combine the red onion and vinegar in a small bowl and set aside.
 Drain the pasta in a colander and rinse with cold water until no longer warm.

 - Combine the pasta, veggies, herbs, and dressing.
 Taste and season with salt and pepper.
 Refrigerate for at least one hour before serving.
 Add cheese and more herbs, if desired, and serve cool.

 - Gluten-Free - make this recipe gluten-free with your choice of pasta.
 If using store-bought dressing be sure to look for a gluten-free variety.